 The cost for field courses will vary depending on the location of the course.
-In the past field course prices have ranged from $600 to a few thousand dollars.
+Past field course prices have ranged from $600 to a few thousand dollars.

 All field courses will have a cost for room and board.
 Some field courses will have an extra cost for travel, while others will expect you to get to the destination on your own.
 This will be stated clearly in the course description (PDFs posted on either our website or the OUPFB website, depending on the course you are interested in).

 A deposit may be required by a specified deadline -- deadlines will be given in the email of offer.
 For example, U of T students must pay their course deposit (to take an EEB field course) to the EEB department.
 Make your cheque payable to “University of Toronto” and include on the cheque the course number, your name, and your student number.

 If you plan to take an OUPFB field course, a deposit cheque of $350 is due with your application form.
 If you are accepted, the cheque will be cashed immediately.